syalabi-seet/syalabi-seet/README.md

 - 👋 Hi, I’m Syalabi Seet
-- 👀 I’m interested in Computer Vision and Genetic Algorithms
+- 👀 I’m interested in Reinforcement learning and busy researching to make autonomous drone delivery a reality.
-- 🌱 I’m currently learning deep learning
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!---
 syalabi-seet/syalabi-seet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.